BrennanAyers/tsdbcg/README.md

 ### A deck building card game backend using Ruby on Rails to handle game state for the React frontend pair application.
 [![Build Status](https://travis-ci.com/BrennanAyers/tsdbcg.svg?branch=master)](https://travis-ci.com/BrennanAyers/tsdbcg)

+## About
+This is the server side component to the deck building card game of Accession.
+This application is one half of the Accession game, and is required to generate games and manage game state.
+The general principles of Accession are...
+- Deck building card games start with each player having the same collection of cards, who then buy cards from a central pool and build a deck to gain victory points and win the game.
+Accession is a base implementation of this style of game, with plans for expansion in the future.
+The full set of rules can be found at the bottom of this documentation.

 ## Setup
 ### Requirements